cs1302uga/cs1302-tutorials/javafx/javafx.md

 1. The error message that displays is related to the JavaFX graphics renderer.
 By default, it attempts to perform hardware-accelerated rendering.
-However, we need to enable to software-based render to work nicely with X-forwarding.
+However, we need to enable to software-based rendering in order for it to work nicely with X-forwarding.
 Close out of the small GUI app.
 Now, rerun the driver but add `-Dprism.order=sw` in addition to the usualy options when executing the related `java` command.

 1. If the small GUI app appears again with no render errors, then you are okay to proceed!